 - The SEPA Cards Framework (SCF)

 SEPA Direct Debit is a payment method that is now fully deployed and operated in 34 Eurozone countries.

 It’s a pull-based payment method that allows a creditor (i.e. a merchant) to directly debit a debtor (i.e. a consumer) bank account, provided that a valid mandate has been signed by the debtor to allow the merchant to withdraw money on their bank account.

-Known as Prélèvement bancaire in France, Domiciliacion bancaria in Spain, Domiciliation bancaire in Belgium or Elektronisches Lastschriftverfahren in Germany, it’s a widely spread payment instrument used by millions of Europeans to pay for subscriptions and repeat expenses (taxes, electricity, rent...).
+Known as Prélèvement bancaire in France, Domiciliacion bancaria in Spain, Domiciliation bancaire in Belgium or Elektronisches Lastschriftverfahren in Germany, it’s a widely used payment instrument employed by millions of Europeans to pay for subscriptions and repeat expenses (taxes, electricity, rent, etc).

-Direct debit is not a new payment method, companies, institutions and governments have been using it for decades, with the help of their banks for managing the whole process (mandate collection and archiving, orders preparation and execution).
+Direct debit is not a new payment method; companies, institutions and governments have been using it for decades, with the help of their banks for managing the whole process (mandate collection and archiving, order preparation and execution).

-- Creditors are now responsible for whole SEPA mandate management flow (user mandate signature, digitization, archiving, unique reference number attribution).
-It was previously their bank’s responsibility.
+- Creditors are now responsible for the whole SEPA mandate management flow (user mandate signature, digitization, archiving, unique reference number attribution).
+It was previously their bank’s responsibility

 - Creditors have to deal with a specific SEPA Direct Debit Timeline